 Yes.
 At tenant move-out, the landlord must complete a termination inventory checklist and make note of any damage to the unit.

-*(If a landlord does not provide the tenant with this notice within 30 days, the landlord forfeits their right to keep any of the tenant’s security deposit.)
+*(If a landlord does not provide the tenant with this notice within 30 days, the landlord forfeits the right to keep any of the tenant’s security deposit.)

 **(If the tenant has not provided the landlord with a forwarding address within four days of move-out (see exception under “written notice” above), the landlord is exempt from having to provide a notice of damages, but not from having to return the tenant’s portion of the security deposit.)

-The tenant has seven days to respond to this notice indicating their agreement or spelling out their disagreement with the charges.
+- The tenant has seven days to respond to this notice and agree or contest the charges.

-Upon sale or other transfer of property, the landlord must transfer all security deposits to the new owner and notify all tenant’s in writing of the transfer along with the name and address of the new owner.
+Upon sale or other transfer of property in Michigan, the landlord must transfer all security deposits to the new owner and notify all tenant’s in writing of the transfer along with the name and address of the new owner.